urbanopt/urbanopt.github.io/customization/modifying_mapper.md

 Recall that a Feature refers to a single object in a district energy analysis, such as a building, district system, or transformer.
-The FeatureFile includes all data for all Features and is written by a third party user interface; for our example we use the GeoJSON format.
+The FeatureFile includes all data for all Features and could be written by a third party application or user interface; for our example we use the GeoJSON format.
 The input GeoJSON file must be valid and must meet the additional requirements for data supported or required by the appropriate URBANopt GeoJSON Gem [sub-schema](https://github.com/urbanopt/urbanopt-geojson-gem/tree/develop/lib/urbanopt/geojson/schema).
 In version 0.1.0, the Simulation Mapper only supports mapping the
 [*Building*](https://github.com/urbanopt/urbanopt-geojson-gem/blob/develop/lib/urbanopt/geojson/building.rb)
 feature_type and has the capability to support mapping the following building types from